Regulation Updates in Halal Certification Services in Indonesia

-Halal certification standards and regulations in Indonesia are issued by BPJPH and known as the Halal Product Assurance System (SJPH).
-These halal standards and regulations need to be understood by all business actors who want to certify their products as halal.
+Regulation Updates in Halal Certification Services in Indonesia – Halal certification standards and regulations in Indonesia are issued by BPJPH and known as the Halal Product Assurance System (SJPH).
+These halal standards and regulations must be understood by all business actors.
+This is essential for those who want to certify their products as halal.

 Indonesia Halal Product Assurance System (SJPH) regulates matters related to the halal certification process, starting with human resources and their competencies, halal service rates, halal product guarantee standards, and international cooperation with halal related institutions around the world.